Prospects for U.S.-Saudi Nuclear Energy Cooperation

 In 2008, the United States and Saudi Arabia signed a memorandum of understanding (MOU) stating bilateral intent to cooperate on nuclear activities in the fields of medicine, industry, and electricity production.
 The nonbinding MOU stated Saudi Arabia's intent "to rely on existing international markets for nuclear fuel services as an alternative to the pursuit of enrichment and reprocessing."

-In 2012 and 2018, respectively, the Obama and first Trump Administrations sought a bilateral civil nuclear energy agreement with the kingdom, including through formal negotiations over the text of a proposed 123 agreement.
-From 2017 to 2019, DOE granted seven "Part 810" authorizations (per 10 C.F.R. §810) for U.S. companies to engage in civil nuclear discussions, including marketing, with Saudi Arabia in response to the kingdom's 2017 request for information.
+In 2012 and 2018, respectively, the Obama and first Trump Administrations sought a U.S.-Saudi civil nuclear energy agreement, including through negotiation of a proposed 123 agreement.
+From 2017 to 2019, the Department of Energy (DOE) granted seven "Part 810" authorizations (per 10 C.F.R. §810) for U.S. companies to engage in civil nuclear discussions, including marketing, with Saudi Arabia in response to the kingdom's 2017 request for information.
 Such authorizations do not require a 123 agreement.

 The Government Accountability Office reported in 2020 that the governments had "not made significant progress toward a nuclear cooperation agreement because of persistent differences ... over nonproliferation conditions," including those related to an Additional Protocol and restrictions on enrichment and reprocessing.
 Those differences reportedly persisted during the Biden Administration, with U.S. and Saudi officials revisiting the prospect for civilian nuclear cooperation in the context of U.S. efforts to promote diplomatic normalization between Saudi Arabia and Israel.
 In 2022, U.S. and Saudi officials signed an MOU on the exchange of technical information and cooperation in nuclear safety matters.
 According to unnamed U.S. and Israeli officials cited in a September 2023 press report, the United States was then considering a U.S.-run uranium enrichment operation in Saudi Arabia.